-Today, you are likely to spend a great deal of time going from convenience store to convenience store hoping to buy either blue cotton balls or a genuine down-filled pillow.
-Be on the lookout for celebrities who speak directly to you through your television.
+Today, you are likely to spend a great deal of time flipping through mail order catalogs hoping to buy either several orange mixing bowls or clothing for your pet dog.
+Be on the lookout for a thesaurus filled with typos.

 Your Complete Scope

 A lump of pure gold the size of a matchbox can be flattened into a sheet the size of a tennis court!